 The Audit Committee oversees management's conduct of the Company's financial reporting process and the integrity of its financial statements, including the Company's accounting, internal controls and internal audit function and its cybersecurity posture and efforts.
-The Audit Committee also evaluates the qualifications and performance of the Company's independent auditors, assesses the independence of the Company's independent audit of the Company's financial statements and the Company's legal and regulatory compliance, as well as ethics programs.
+The Audit Committee also evaluates the qualifications and performance of the Company's independent auditors, assesses the independence of the Company's independent auditors and oversees the annual independent audit of the Company's financial statements and the Company's legal and regulatory compliance, as well as ethics programs.